forgecommunity/signalforge/docs/getting-started.md

 - Computed reads: 0.003ms for 1,000 reads (3ns per read)
 - 10,000 signals occupy ~15.84MB (about 1,661 bytes each)

-See `benchmark-result.md` for the complete output and instructions to reproduce.【F:benchmark-result.md†L7-L65】
+Run `npm run benchmark` to print the full output and reproduce the numbers on your machine.

 ### When to Use SignalForge